tbttin/dotfiles/README.md

 # About

+Everything is collected from the Internet by me.

 Why Git bare?
 It's _simple_!

 [durdn's dotfies
 tutorial](https://www.atlassian.com/git/tutorials/dotfiles "durdn's
-tutorial") - a good dotfiles introduction, it brought me here btw.
+tutorial") - a good dotfiles introduction, it brought me here by the way.

 I use these programs (default on Arch Linux):